 What happens at a woodland burial?

-An alternative to religious funerals, woodland burials are flexible.
-You won’t need to follow a traditional agenda, and nor will you need to source funeral hymns or religious readings for the ceremony.
+Woodland burials are flexible.
+Generally, you won’t need to follow a traditional agenda, and nor will you need to source funeral hymns or religious readings for the ceremony.
+However, most woodland burials sites will accommodate your wishes, making religious woodland burials an option for those who want them.

-You don’t even need to hold a ceremony.
-You may choose to take a memory walk through the woodland burial site to where your loved one’s memorial is to be placed and share moments of remembrance with close family and friends.
+Your ceremony could take many different forms.
+Some people will choose not to hold a ceremony, others may choose to take a memory walk through the woodland burial site to where your loved one’s memorial is to be placed and share moments of remembrance with close family and friends.

 A woodland funeral doesn’t need to follow any protocol.
-As long you stick within the site guidelines, you can be as flexible as you wish.
+As long you stick within the site guidelines, which are generally focused on protecting the site, you can be as flexible as you wish.

 Eco-friendly burial options